FOSSEE/online_test/README.md

             $ invoke start --unsafe

     - Note this command will run the yaksh code server locally on your machine and is susceptible to malicious code.
+You will have to install the code server requirements in sudo mode.